joshwadd/Advanced_Lane_Detection/README.md

 ###  Vehicle position

 The two fitted quadratic lines can also be used to calculate the vehicles position in the lane.
-Assuming that the camera (and thus vechi
+Assuming that the camera (and thus vechicle
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzQ2MTk4MjldfQ==
+eyJoaXN0b3J5IjpbLTE5NTIwMTU2MDNdfQ==
 -->